emutos/manual/usermanual/docs/index.md

 ![Screenshot](images/floppy.atari.desktop.mono.png)

 If we add one floppy disk drive to the system, we get two floppy disk icons on the desktop.
 EmuTOS supports emulating floppy drive B: in physical floppy drive A:.
 This lets you copy floppies.
-It can be a bit awkward unless you have enough memory to accomodate an entire floppy disk in one go.
+It can be a bit awkward unless you have enough memory to accommodate an entire floppy disk in one go.
 E.g.: An Atari double sided double density floppy drive, like the Atari SF314 external floppy drive, has 720 kilobytes, so you would need at least 1 megabyte of memory.
+You can see how much free memory you have by going to Options -> Desktop configuration.

->> We recommend you consider mass storage other than floppy droves.
+>> We recommend you consider mass storage other than floppy drives.
 You can now buy add-ons for Atari STs that emulate floppy drives and hard drives using solid state memory.

 Now the File menu is more interesting.
-You can do a lot of typical file manipilations.
+You can do a lot of typical file manipulations.

 > One thing I don't see is the ability to move a file.
 I see it in EmuCon.